-Falmouth Veterinary Hospital provides Greater Portland, Maine pets with wellness care, prevention, diagnostics, treatments, boarding, grooming and more.
+Falmouth Veterinary Hospital provides Greater Portland, Maine pets with wellness care, prevention, diagnostics, treatments, grooming and more.

 Falmouth Veterinary Hospital, conveniently located on Route One in Falmouth, Maine, offers a wide array of services for dogs, cats, rabbits, ferrets, guinea pigs, hamsters and other “pocket pets.”
 Our mission is to provide these Greater Portland's most advanced veterinary services with compassion and respect and to continually work to be worthy of the trust you put in us to care for your pets.

 Our veterinary services include care for the following conditions.
 And, if you're a new client, you'll save $15 off your first visit:

 Allergies.
 Allergies are a common cause of skin disease in dogs and cats – and the itching and scratching can make your life and theirs miserable.
 Finding what triggers your pet’s allergic reaction can be helpful -- common causes include fleas, food and environmental concerns.